Dj5822/FileManagement/README.md

 ## Application setup

 - You must have Python3+ installed
-- You must have Poetry installed
+- You must have uv installed

 Run the following commands:

 `pipx install uv`
 `uv run main.py`

 ## Type checking

-When modifying this project, you use the following command to check typing issues:
+When modifying this project, you use the following command to check formatting and typing issues:

 `uvx mypy main.py`
 `uvx ruff check main.py`